StephEO

 • Wix's Crystal Carter distinguishes memory (what an assistant infers passively) from personalization (what users actively declare), arguing both can be shaped through owned-channel signals.

-• An iPullRank experiment running identical prompts across three accounts with different connected data produced visibly different AI Mode answers, including one naming a hypothetical child in a streaming recommendation.
+• An iPullRank experiment running identical prompts across 3 accounts with different connected data produced visibly different AI Mode answers, including one naming a hypothetical child in a streaming recommendation.

-• Carter notes the average Google query runs three to four words while the average ChatGPT opening prompt runs about 103 words, making the case for FAQ-style, narrowly specific content over broad landing pages.
+• Carter notes the average Google query runs 3-4 words while the average ChatGPT opening prompt runs ~103 words, making the case for FAQ-style, narrowly specific content over broad landing pages.

 • Tinuiti's Jen Cornwell reframes the problem as change management, citing Rogers' diffusion math: innovators (2.5%) plus early adopters (13.5%) reaching a 16% combined tipping point makes internal adoption self-sustaining.

-• The author's takeaways: ship one FAQ-style proof-of-concept piece, identify the 16% of stakeholders already sold before pitching the full room, and assign team roles (Sponsor, Skeptic, Catalyst) ahead of budget conversations.
+• identify the 16% of stakeholders already sold before pitching the full room

 Source: MarTech